Last updated

 Does folk's CRM respond to accounting firms needs?

-Yes, folk’s CRM is well-suited for accounting firms.
-It offers ease of use, customizable fields, pipelines, and workflows, and integrates seamlessly with over 6,000 apps.
+Yes, folk's CRM is well-suited for accounting firms.
+It offers ease of use, customizable fields, pipelines, and workflows, and provides an open API and native integrations (Kaspr, Allo, Salesforge, PandaDoc) in addition to Zapier and Make to connect with 6,000+ apps.
 Additionally, its LinkedIn integration and AI-powered features streamline contact management and client communication, making it an efficient tool for accounting professionals.